 Not only are those things simply stated, they’re also easily recognizable by consumers.
 Formats that they’re familiar with make users comfortable and facilitate sales.

 Attribute #3 of a premium content subscription: Make it easy to pay

-The first thing you see when you go to CooksIllustrated.com is an excellent rendition of our best practice pricing structure, front and center.
-Three big and bold options to subscribe to digital, digital + print, and their all-access pass.
+The first thing you see when you go to CooksIllustrated.com is an excellent rendition of one of our best practice pricing structures, front and center.
+The option to subscribe to digital-only all-access pass, or the print + digital all-access bundle.

 Attribute #4 of a premium content subscription: Keep the price reasonable

 Users believe that digital delivery is cheaper, and expect digital content products to cost as much as, or less than items delivered in print.